Eugénie Potonié-Pierre: Coining of "féminisme"

-She was secretary of the committee of the International Congress for Women's Rights, in 1892, and 1896.
-In her speech to the International Congress of 1896 in Berlin, Potonié-Pierre credited herself and French feminist peers with coining the term féminisme.
+Potonié-Pierre served as secretary of the committee for the International Congress for Women's Rights in 1892 and 1896.
+In her speech to the International Congress of 1896 in Berlin, Potonié-Pierre credited herself and her French feminist colleagues with coining the term féminisme.
+The term was officially adopted at her proposal during the first Paris congress as early as 1892.

-Death
+Death and burial

-She died 12 June 1898, from a cerebral hemorrhage at age 54.
-She is buried in Père Lachaise Cemetery.
+Potonié-Pierre died suddenly on 12 June 1898 in Fontenay-sous-Bois from a cerebral hemorrhage at the age of 54.
+Her ashes were placed in the columbarium of Père Lachaise Cemetery (case no. 755).